 Back sleepers are more prone to snoring than others, so choosing a mattress with an even surface and hefty support is key.
 A medium or medium-firm mattress should feel comfortable to most back-sleepers.
 Hybrids, foam, and latex foam are all excellent choices for back sleepers.

 Stomach sleeping is not recommended because of the strain it puts on your back and neck.
 However, if you are finding this habit hard to break, choose a mattress that’s responsive enough to keep the spine aligned.
 It should also be medium-firm to firm.
 Stomach sleepers may be comfortable on innersprings or hybrids since these offer more even support and less sink than latex or foam.
 However, they could also choose medium-firm or firm latex or foam mattresses.

 Combo sleepers choose lots of different sleep positions all night, so it can be hard to determine which is the “dominant one.”
 If you sleep this way and don’t know which mattress to buy, you can either go for a medium-firm model, which suits most sleeping positions.
 In fact, the AS3 is our most popular and best-selling mattress because so many people toggle between different sleeping positions throughout the night.
 Plus, Sleep.org rates it as the “most comfortable” mattress they’ve reviewed.

 Budget and Pricing

-The best mattresses aren’t free, no matter how tempting that neighborhood yard sale might be.
+The best mattress brands aren’t free, no matter how tempting that neighborhood yard sale might be.
 Mattresses that cost $300 or less will probably break down not too long after you buy them.
 Additionally, overpriced mattresses with all the bells and whistles might be overcompensating for the fact that they aren’t all that comfortable.

 Before you spend money on a mattress, consider how much you’re willing to maintain it, how you plan on using it (for example, in your bedroom vs. the guest bedroom), and what you expect it to do for you.
 If you just need a simple cushion to sleep on every night, finding a mattress within your desired price range probably won’t be hard.